 Creation of Accounts

 After an award has been accepted and the budget has been approved by the funding agency, the Principal Investigator should complete a Request for Budget Establishment (RFBE) Form, obtain the required signatures on the form, and submit it to the Office of Grants and Sponsored Programs.
-The Office will in turn send the form to Grants Accounting, which will set up an account for the project.
+The Office will review the form and then send it to Grants Accounting, which will set up an account for the project.
 The RFBE Form can be found on the Forms page.

 When the RFBE Form is sent to Grants Accounting, it should be accompanied by all relevant documents, including the grant award notification and the approved budget.
 If the RFBE is for a subcontract or subaward, the fully executed subcontract or subaward agreement should be submitted with the RFBE.